Do You Have to Pay Taxes on Found Gold?

 The case helped clarify what items are considered gross income per the Tax Code, extending the list to include treasure troves.

-When it comes to your self-panned gold nuggets, however, I wouldn’t be worried about taxes until you’ve actually sold the gold.
+When it comes to self-panned gold nuggets, however, I wouldn’t be worried about taxes until you’ve actually sold the gold.
 At that point it’s clearly additional income with a paper trail.
-Make sure you keep track of all documentation and claim the proper amount on next year’s taxes.
+Make sure you keep track of all documentation and claim the proper amount on your tax returns.

 If you're hoping for a gold strike to help balance your budget or pay off lingering debts, there are plenty of easier ways to reach your goals.
 Connect with a nonprofit credit counselor today for free to discuss your challenge and see how MMI can help.